kot-begemot-uk/uml-howto-v2/Introduction.md

 1. The syscall interception technique used by UML makes it inherently slower for any userspace applications.
-While it can do kernel tasks on par with most other virtualization packages, its userspace is slow.
+While it can do kernel tasks on par with most other virtualization packages, its userspace is **slow**.
 The root cause is that UML has a very high cost of creating new processes and threads (something most Unix/Linux applications take for granted).